 The Rail Regulations 2016 require the Infrastructure Manager and the Applicant to obtain the prior approval of the ORR before entering into or amending any Framework Track Access Agreement.
 The process is set out in the ‘ORR’s Criteria and Procedures for the Approval of Framework Agreements for HS1’.

-A template Framework Track Access Agreement is available on the HS1 website:
+A template Framework Track Access Agreement is available on the Infrastructure Manager’s website:

-https://highspeed1.co.uk/regulatory/access-new-operators
+https://stpancras-highspeed.com/our-company/regulatory/access-operators/

-The HS1 template Framework Track Access Agreement sets out the information HS1 expects that an Applicant would need as a minimum when setting up access and HS1 will consider each application on a case-by-case basis.
+The template Framework Track Access Agreement sets out the information that the Infrastructure Manager expects that an Applicant would need as a minimum when setting up access and London St. Pancras Highspeedwill consider each application on a case-by-case basis.

 Track Access Agreement